 NCEO focuses its efforts in the following areas:

-Technical Assistance and Dissemination through publications, presentations, technical assistance, and other networking activities.
+- Technical Assistance and Dissemination through publications, presentations, technical assistance, and other networking activities.

-Leadership and Coordination to build on the expertise of others and to develop leaders who can conduct needed research and provide additional technical assistance.
+- Collaboration to build on the expertise of others and to develop leaders who can conduct needed research and provide additional technical assistance.

-Current information on assessment projects and other efforts to collect data on the educational outcomes of all students.
+- Current information on assessment projects and other efforts to collect data on the educational outcomes of all students.